-For more information about the OPF Compression Project contact Sakhalin Energy by:
+For more information about the OPFC Project contact Sakhalin Energy by:

-- sending an e-mail to ask@sakhalinenergy.ru; - fax to the Head of Government, Shareholders and External Affairs at +7 4242 662808; - sending a letter addressed to the Head of Government, Shareholders and External Affairs to the following address: Sakhalin Energy Investment Company Ltd., 35 Dzerzhinskogo Str., Yuzhno-Sakhalinsk, 693020 Russian Federation; - making telephone inquiries and voicing grievances on any social-related issues (tel.
-8 800 200 6624 (toll-free hotline) and +7 4242 662400 (paid line)).
-Available in Russian and English.
-The caller may request to speak either to a male or female hotline phone operator.
+- sending an e-mail to ask@sakhalinenergy.ru; - fax to the Head of Corporate Affairs at +7 4242 662808; - sending a letter addressed to the Head of Corporate Affairs to the following address: Sakhalin Energy Investment Company Ltd., 35 Dzerzhinskogo Str., Yuzhno-Sakhalinsk, 693020 Russian Federation.

-Locations of the information centres are provided in Section 4.6.
+Locations of the information centres are provided in Section 4.7, information how to report a grievance - in Section 6.2.